tej82419-hub/final-project/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all project spaces, and also applies when an individual is officially representing the project or its community in public spaces.
 Examples of representing our project or community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at [INSERT EMAIL ADDRESS].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at vishalbharaths23@example.com.
 All complaints will be reviewed and investigated promptly and fairly.

 All project maintainers are obligated to respect the privacy and security of the reporter of any incident.

+## Attribution
+This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://contributor-covenant.org.